What is Tech Stack Assessment?

 The Formula

-Tech Stack Score = Sum of category scores (0-10 per question, 10 questions) SaaS Waste Rate = (Unused Licences + Overlapping Tools) รท Total SaaS Spend ร 100 Key-Person Risk = Number of systems only one person can maintain
+Tech Stack Score = Sum of category scores (0-10 per question, 10 questions) SaaS Waste Rate = (Unused Licenses + Overlapping Tools) รท Total SaaS Spend ร 100 Key-Person Risk = Number of systems only one person can maintain

 Each question scores 0, 3, 7, or 10 based on maturity level.
 The total score benchmarks your stack against industry averages.